ALH477/IDTECH4-DSP-DRIVER/README.markdown

 ## Project Overview

+(NEW STANDARD ARCHITECTURE IS A SIMULATED DSP VM WITH 1.33ms)

 This mod extends the idTech 4 engine (via the Dhewm3 port) to support hardware-accelerated audio processing using a USB-connected Digital Signal Processor (DSP, e.g., Texas Instruments TMS320C674x).
 It introduces real-time ray-traced audio effects (e.g., reverb, occlusion, distortion) and dynamic audio mode zones defined by in-game entities (`func_audio_mode`).
 Designed for single-player horror/cyberpunk mods like *Petabyte Madness*, it enhances immersion with spatial audio and dynamic effects while maintaining compatibility with idTech4’s sound system (e.g., OpenAL fallback).
 The mod is modder-friendly, with editor integration, debug tools, and extensive configuration via cVARs.

 Key features include: